Introduction

 Handling fee

 A handling fee will be paid to retailers to compensate them for the non-recoverable expenses of hosting return points.
-This fee will be funded by the DMO revenue streams outlined above.
+This fee will be funded by the DMOs revenue streams outlined above.

-The following criteria will be considered by the DMO when calculating the fee:
+The following criteria will be considered by the DMOs when calculating the fee:

 • Costs of purchase, lease, maintenance or upkeep of any collection and storage infrastructure.
 This might include reverse vending machines, or collection vehicles